Introduction to Statistical Computing in Clinical Research

 The specific objectives are to provide students with an introduction to:

-- Using Stata, for importing, cleaning, managing, describing and analyzing clinical research data; and
+- Using Stata, for importing, cleaning, managing, describing and analyzing clinical research data.

-The statistical software package Stata (Stata Corporation, College Station, TX) is used throughout the TICR Program and is required for this course; version 13 or higher is acceptable.
-A six-month student license for Stata/IC is the least expensive option that will be suitable to complete all course assignments, but Stata/SE is recommended for robust future use.
-We recommend that you have a personal copy of this program and bring it on a laptop for all course sessions.
-The TICR Program has arranged for a discount for UCSF-affiliated personnel via the Stata GradPlan program.
+The statistical software package Stata (Stata Corporation, College Station, TX) is used throughout the TICR Program and is required for this course; version 16 or higher is acceptable.
+A six-month student license for Stata/BE is the least expensive option that will be suitable to complete all course assignments.
+For students intending to enroll in courses over 1-2 years, an annual or perpetual license are better long-term options.
+If your research requires working with more variables, you also may wish to consider Stata/SE.
+We recommend that you have a personal copy of Stata and bring it on a laptop for all course sessions.
+Stata may be purchased at a discount for UCSF faculty/staff and official UCSF Students.
+You must use your ucsf.edu email address to receive the discount.
+If you do not purchase your own copy of Stata, UCSF faculty/staff/students may request access to Stata through the UCSF Research Analysis Environment.

 Some students find it is helpful to have an additional reference resource.
 These books are not required but might be useful.